hansfn/mvbk/wp-content/plugins/disable-gutenberg/readme.txt

 Thank you to everyone for using Disable Gutenberg and for all the [awesome 5-star reviews](https://wordpress.org/support/plugin/disable-gutenberg/reviews/)!

 Version 1.5 brings some great new features and improvements.
 Note that better Multisite support is being developed for a future release.
 If you have any feedback or suggestions to make this plugin the absolute best it can be, and/or would like to help with development, please reach me via my [contact form](https://perishablepress.com/contact/) at Perishable Press.

-Cheers and Happy Holidays to all! :)
+**1.7 (2019/03/06)**

+* Fixes bug with empty titles reverting to Gutenberg
+* Removes requirement for custom fields for post types
+* Resolves error when using as mu-plugin (thanks [Dave Lavoie](https://ep4.com/))
+* Adds enable/disable support for `wp-block-library-theme`
+* Tweaks plugin settings screen UI
+* Generates new default translation template
+* Tests on WordPress 5.1 and 5.2 (alpha)

 **1.6 (2019/02/02)**